J4L0x/J4L0x/README.md

 - Overuse of TODOs like “// TODO: fix this idk how it works”
 - A complete lack of consistent naming conventions

-## 🔮 Goals

-- Graduate from UEF without becoming a fucking goblin.
-- Get into the tech industry and pretend I know what I’m doing.
-- Become the type of dev who gets paid to Google things faster than others.

 ## 🦾 Let’s Connect?